d-beck/shopify-partner-agreement/shopify-partner-terms.md

 ### 2\.
 Experts Program

 1.  **Program**.
-A description of the Experts Program is available at: [https://help.shopify.com/partners/faq/experts](https://help.shopify.com/partners/faq/experts) (the **“Experts Program”**).
-Experts must follow all Shopify guidelines set out here to continue to access the Experts Program.
+A description of Experts Marketplace is available at: [https://help.shopify.com/partners/faq/experts](https://help.shopify.com/partners/faq/experts).
+Experts must follow all Shopify guidelines set out here, as well as [Experts Marketplace Guidelines](https://help.shopify.com/en/partners/selling-services/guidelines) to continue to access the Experts Marketplace.

 2.  **Revenue Sharing Plan**.
 The revenue sharing plan for Experts participating in Experts Marketplace will be as outlined at: [https://help.shopify.com/partners/getting-started/how-to-earn](https://help.shopify.com/partners/getting-started/how-to-earn) (the “Experts Marketplace Revenue Share”).

 ### 3\.
 Experts Marketplace

 1.  **Marketplace**.
 Experts may apply to be included in Experts Marketplace.
-Merchants may submit job requests in the Experts Marketplace (each a “Job Request”).
-Shopify will match Job Requests from Merchants with Experts.
-Shopify may suggest multiple Experts to a Merchant in connection with any Job Request.
+Merchants may contact Experts or submit job requests in the Experts Marketplace (each a “Job Request”).
+Shopify may match Job Requests from Merchants with Experts or suggest multiple Experts to a Merchant in connection with any Job Request.
+Experts may propose work (submit a proposal) to Merchants that can be accepted to create a job.

 2.  **Communications**.
 Expert acknowledges and agrees that Shopify receives and can review all communications exchanged via the Experts Marketplace or in any reply emails that originate within Experts Marketplace (directly or indirectly) between Expert and Merchant.
 As a participant in Experts Marketplace, Expert consents to being contacted by Merchants at the email address provided by Expert to Shopify.